aminaabdulkadir/home-flora-admin-panel/README.md

 ## Running the Admin Panel Locally
 1. Clone the project.
 2. install dependencies by running (npm install or yarn install) in the command line/ terminal.
-3. set the required environment variables: (PORT- MongoDB URL - JWT secret - paypal account credentials)
+3. set the required environment variables: (PORT- MongoDB URL - JWT secret)
 4. start the backend by running (npm run start) in the API directory.
-5. Start the fronted by running (npm run start) in the CLIENT directory.
+5. Start the fronted by running (npm run start) in the admin directory.

 ## Dependencies
 - Babel
 - Webpack
 - React
 - React-DOM
-- Styled Component
+- Sass
 - Axios
 - Redux.js
+- Context API
+- Recharts
 - React-router-dom
 - Express.js
 - Mongoose